 If you want to play Kero Blaster, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Kero Blaster has 5 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 5 accessibility features for Controls in Kero Blaster which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Single Stick: Can play with multiple buttons and a stick.

 Additional gestures may be required for games played with a screenreader like VoiceOver.